Cosmetology Course Information

 The following tests and grading procedures are used to assess student learning and mastery of course content in the 1550-hour course:

-3. Final exam 2: The written exam covers an overview of all theory instruction, Wisconsin state law, and other items covered on the state cosmetology exam.
+3. Final exam: The written exam covers an overview of all theory instruction, Wisconsin state law, and other items covered on the state cosmetology exam.
 Students must receive a grade of 70% or higher on all final exams.
+The Final Exam written test must be completed within the school facility and cannot be taken through distance education.

 4. Clinic Practical Skill Assessments: Future Professionals progress in practical skill assessments and theory hours will be digitally monitored on a weekly basis by the Future Professional Advisor using the Course Key app.
 All assigned practical skill assessments must be completed in order to complete the program.